ChatGPT Misreads Your Uploaded Image: 7 Causes and Fixes

 • For paper documents, use a scanner app (Adobe Scan / CamScanner) that corrects perspective and contrast — much better than a straight photo.

-• Before asking vision to read a chart, ask yourself: can I get the raw CSV / data?
+• Before asking vision to read a chart, ask: can I get the raw CSV or data instead?
 If yes, skip the image entirely.

 Tags: #ChatGPT #ChatGPT files #Troubleshooting #Debug #Image upload